kanei/wedding/rsvp/index.md

 </p>

 <p class="rsvpindex">
-  For the wedding breakfast find the password on your invite!
+  If you have an invite to the wedding breakfast, please find the password on your invite and login here.
+There is no need to email as we'll assume you are also coming to the ceremony and evening party
 </p>

 <form class="form-horizontal" id="passform">